paulflakstad/opencms-module-customwidgets/README.md

 ```

 Create a file named `custom-functions.js` in the `js` folder and place your function there.
 The widget will include this file, and any future module updates won’t overwrite its contents.

-In your template, apply the function value: %(__function:myFunction).
+In your template, apply the function value: `%(__function:myFunction)`.

 Similar to conditional selectors, you may also define an optional parameter string, which will be passed to the function.

 Example: %(function:myFunction[lang=__PROP[locale]&foo=bar])

-Totally confused?
+#### Totally confused?
-The widget comes with an example function that does some console.log(...) before returning an arbitrary string.
-See bottom of string-suggest-widget-helpers.js and read the comments.
+The widget includes an example function that does some console logging before returning an arbitrary string.
+See bottom of `string-suggest-widget-helpers.js` and read the comments.

-Relative paths
+## Relative paths

 When referencing files in the widget configuration, you may use folder-relative URIs.
-These will be considered as relative to the widget module’s “resources” folder.
+These will be considered as relative to the widget module’s `resources` folder.

-E.g.: If you provide the relative path tpl/mytemplate.tpl, it will be interpreted as /system/modules/no.npolar.opencms.widgets/resources/tpl/mytemplate.tpl.
+E.g.: If you provide the relative path `tpl/mytemplate.tpl`, it will be interpreted as `/system/modules/no.npolar.opencms.widgets/resources/tpl/mytemplate.tpl`.

-Module structure
+## Module structure

-Installing this module will create a folder
+Installing this module will create a folder `/system/modules/no.npolar.opencms.widgets/` containing all the module’s resources.

-/system/modules/no.npolar.opencms.widgets/
-containing all the module’s resources.
-Subfolders overview:
+### Subfolders overview:
-•	/lib
+- `/lib`

   Contains a .jar file with the necessary Java classes.

-•	/resources
+- `/resources`

   Contains javascript and CSS files, inside the respective subfolders.

-•	/tpl
+- `/tpl`

   Folder to place widget templates.
 A sample template should be included.

-•	/conf
+- `/conf`

   Folder to place widget configuration files.
 A sample configuration should be included.

-•	/classes
+- `/classes`

   Currently empty.

-Notes
+## Notes from the author

-This widget is still in beta and very rough around the edges.
+I am no expert neither on javascript or custom widgets in OpenCms. **Expect the widget to be rough around the edges.**

 Most notable potential issues:
-•	ADE (front-end editing) is not supported
+- ADE (front-end editing) is not supported
-•	Localization is not supported
+- Localization is not supported
-•	Error handling and code optimization is lacking / incomplete
+- Error handling and code optimization is lacking / incomplete

+This widget was created for a specific use-case, but I have tried to make it flexible enough to be used elsewhere as well.
+Its flexibility remains untested in the wild though, and I'm sure the widget is lacking in options.

+If you have suggestions for improvement, please let me know.